![]() |

 directed by Lennie Mayne

-Federation desperately needs trisilicate -- in which Peladon is rich -- in
+Galactic Federation desperately needs trisilicate -- in which Peladon is

-order to wage a war against the oppressive Galaxy Five.
-But this has lead
+rich -- to wage a war against the oppressive Galaxy Five.
+But this has

-their planet.
-To make matters worse, the ghost of Aggedor, the Sacred
+manifestation of the ghost of Aggedor, the Sacred Beast of Peladon, to

 |